 - changed the budget for activities;

 - hired more staff;

-- developed implementation tools;
+developed implementation tools;

-- purchased technical equipment for implementation, monitoring or enforcement.
+purchased technical equipment for implementation, monitoring or enforcement.

-2.2.2a Have any of the following activities been undertaken during the period covered in this report to enhance the effectiveness of CITES

-implementation at the national level?
+2.2.2a Have any of the following activities been undertak covered in this report to enhance the effectiveness implementation at the national level?
 Tick if applicable

-Hiring of more staff
+Hiring of more staff \boxtimes

 Development of implementation tools

-Purchase of technical equipment for implementati ion, monitoring g or enforcemen t
+Purchase of technical equipment for implementati on, monitorino g or enforcement t 🖂

-Other (please specify):
+Other (please specify): Purchased body cameras to support en forcement opera tions.

 2.2.2b During the period covered in this report, was the budget for your: Increased Stable Decreased

 Management Authority(ies) \boxtimes

 Scientific Authority(ies) \boxtimes

 Enforcement authorities \boxtimes

 2.2.2c Have you been able to use international development funding assistance to increase the level of implementation of your Yes No Not applicable

 Management Authority(ies)? \boxtimes

 Scientific Authority(ies)? \boxtimes

 Enforcement authorities? \boxtimes

 2.2.2d What is the respective level of priority for enhancing the effectiveness of CITES implementation at the national level through the following activities?

 Activity High Medium Low Not a Priority

 Hiring of more staff \boxtimes

 Development of implementation tools \boxtimes

-Purchase of new technical equipment for implementation, monitoring or enforcement \boxtimes
+Purchase of new technical equipment for implementation, monitoring or enforcement

 e-permitting \boxtimes

 Other (please specify):

-2.2.2e Do you have a operational system (e.g electronic database) for managing Yes Under development No
+2.2.2e Do you have an operational system (e.g. electronic database) for managing Yes Under development No

 Species information \boxtimes

 Trade information \boxtimes

 Non-detriment findings \boxtimes